gruntjs/grunt-contrib-watch/docs/watch-options.md

 Type: `String|Array`
 Default: `'all'`

-Specify the type watch event that trigger the specified task.
+Specify the type of watch events that triggers the specified task.
 This option can be one or many of: `'all'`, `'changed'`, `'added'` and `'deleted'`.

 Example:
 ```js